saberland/saber/website/pages/docs/pagination.md

 }
 ```

-The original `page.data.allPages` will be modified to include only the specific chunk of data for that page.
+The original `page.data.posts` will be modified to include only the specific chunk of data for that page.

 If the above file were named `archive.md`, it would create a few pages when there are enough data to paginate: `archive/index.html`, `archive/page/2/index.html` and `archive/page/3/index.html` and so on.